aschrein/aschrein.github.io/_posts/2025-09-01-ext_autograd_img_compress.markdown

 ![](/assets/compute_graph/mlp_img_0.png)

 Not too bad for 4 layers.
+You can take a look at the live WebGPU version of the same approach that I've implemented [here](https://aschrein.github.io/mlp_compression/).

 Original:

 ![](/mlp_compression/assets/mandrill.png)